Islandora/documentation/docs/user-documentation/facet_on_vocabulary_reference_fields.md

 ## Overview
 This tutorial contains are step-by-step instructions for adding a facet on a vocabulary reference field.
 After a search, a block containing the configured facets appears letting the user filter their search.

+For a more in-depth discussion of creating facets, see [Configure Advanced Search](./documentation/user-documentation/advanced-search)

 ## Step 1: Add Vocabulary Bundles

 Steps 1 and 2 add the field to the Solr index.